docbill/ubuntu-umake-eclipse/README.md

 ## Quick Start

-If you have already have docker working, and you have enabled docker-registery.usersys.redhat.com you can start eclipse as easily as:
+If you have already have docker working you can start eclipse as easily as: